Ricky Wright

 Chief of Detention Security

-Arnold has been with the Clay County Sheriff’s Office since 2003.
+Chief Arnold has been with the Clay County Sheriff’s Office since 2003.
 He has experience in all aspects of jail operations in both security and administration.
-Arnold served as the commander of the Corrections Emergency Response Team.
+Chief Arnold served as the commander of the Corrections Emergency Response Team.
 He has completed the International Association of Chiefs of Police – Leadership in Police Organization.

 Larry Henry